lcappuccio/RandomStuffInAZip/README.md

 Generates random stuff in a XML validated against an XSD

 # Random Stuff
-Random stuff is just a simulation of a match with player and score elements, every match has its' own id and is be saved to a zip
+Random stuff is just a simulation of a match with player and score elements, every match has its' own id and is saved to a zip

 [![Build Status](https://travis-ci.org/lcappuccio/RandomStuffInAZip.svg?branch=master)](https://travis-ci.org/lcappuccio/RandomStuffInAZip)